prateekagarwal3/ProjectX/readme.txt

 Next Step :- Generate pdf of characters.
 Next Step :- Applying EM Alogrithm
-Next Step :- Correctly usage PLSI and get set of strokes.
+Next Step :- Correctly use PLSI and get set of strokes.

 Prateek codes are in 1.1 :)
 Mango's codes are in 1.2 :P